Frequently Asked Questions - FAQ

 You need to get a CDL permit by taking a few written tests at one of the state driver license exam stations.
 You do not need to have your permit to start training with us but you will need to concentrate on getting the permit as soon as you start training.

 To enroll in one of our programs, simply come to our office to fill out some paperwork and take a drug test.
-You can start your training that same day if you arrive by 7:30 A.M.
-Classes start every Monday except for Holiday weeks.
+You will need to pre-register the week before class starts.
+You can register over the phone and complete required paperwork via email.

 The Class A License allows you to drive trucks of any size and with trailers of any size.
 The Class B license allows you to drive a truck of any size but you are limited to trailers of less than 10,000 lbs GVW behind a Class B truck.